-Sacramento Museum Day FREE or Reduced Cost Admissions
+20th Annual Sacramento Museum Day on 2/3/18 FREE or Reduced Cost Admissions

 With 26 museums and local destinations participating during this celebratory year, the 20th Annual Sacramento Museum Day takes place on Saturday, February 3, 2018.
-Proudly presented by Sutter Health and Bank of America.
-To the delight of the greater Sacramento area community, the participating local museums will offer free or half-priced admission from 10 a.m. to 5 p.m.
-Most of the more than 25 museums will offer free admission whereas two destinations located in residential areas — the Sacramento Zoo and Fairytale Town — will offer half-priced admission to offset parking and traffic control costs.
+Proudly presented by Sutter Health and sponsored by California Family Fitness, the special day is highlighted by 26 local museums opening their doors for free or half-priced admission to the community from 10 a.m. to 5 p.m.
+Most of the museums will offer free admission whereas two destinations located in residential areas – the Sacramento Zoo and Fairytale Town – will offer half-priced admission to offset parking and traffic control costs.

-Coordinated by the Sacramento Association of Museums (SAM) and Visit Sacramento, the annual event is a popular cultural tradition designed to encourage all members of the community to experience the Capital City’s incredible wealth of art, history, science and wildlife — at little or no cost.
+Coordinated by the Sacramento Area Museums (SAM) and Visit Sacramento, the annual event is a popular cultural tradition designed to encourage all members of the community to experience the Capital City’s incredible wealth of art, history, science and wildlife – at little or no cost.
 Many of the museums are within walking distance of each other and easily accessible via public transportation.
-Event coordinators suggest that guests plan to visit no more than two or three different museums on this day in order to allow adequate time to enjoy the experience and to travel between individual sites.

 In addition to offering free or reduced cost admission, many of the destinations are offering special activities during Sacramento Museum Day.
 The activities range from special staffing by docents (for some smaller museums not normally open on Saturdays) to the following: